Why working on-set may improve your screenwriting career and chances (Part 3).

 But, here’s the rub.

-While on-set, you slowly begin to learn how to produce.
-You are also building a team, even if you don’t know it.
-So while the project you are working on is small, that day player actor who no one knows about blows up in 6 months, gets cast in Stranger Things.
+Working on a film set enables you to learn the intricacies of production, as well as build a team, even if it's unintentional.
+Although the project you are currently working on may seem small, a day player actor who was unknown at the time might become famous six months later, getting cast in a significant project such as Stranger Things.
 You two were chummy on-set, exchanged emails and numbers.
 He is now in your network and remembers who you are.
 That's how movies get made.

 My site, Screenwriting Staffing, would not still be up and running if it weren’t for my time on set.
 That's the honest truth.